esoadamo/thesis/chapters/06 Solutions.md

 Even when not connecting via the public internet, Cloudflare offers to set up zero trust authentication before letting the requests pass through, similar to the Google and Microsoft solutions.
 Cloudflare does offer domain registration, with all tunnels having a valid HTTPS certificate for their subdomains, regardless of whether the target service uses HTTP or HTTPS.

-Synology offers to host arbitrary docker containers or whole virtual machines, so hosting their services is simple.
+Synology has to ability to run arbitrary docker containers or whole virtual machines, so hosting company's services is simple and manageable.
 Synology also offers per-user or per-group permissions, making it easy to implement least-privilege access.
 As a NAS device, sharing files is one of its core features, mainly when combined with the encryption of data on rest, which Synology natively supports.

 The obvious drawbacks of this solution still persist, where Synology still poses as a single point of failure in case of power outage or connectivity downtime.
 Next, the physical security of this device is more important than with other profiles, as accidental dropping or theft of the device could lead again to service unavailability or company-confidential data leakage.
 Lastly, there is a need for a password manager or secret-sharing software capable of sharing passwords and secrets, where, like for other profiles, an external service such as Bitwarden needs to be used.